Seven Stars, West Kensington

-The Seven Stars is a former Fuller's pub at 253 North End Road, Fulham, London.
+The Seven Stars is a former Fuller's pub at 253 North End Road, West Kensington, London.

 It was rebuilt in 1938 with a typical art deco facade, designed by John Nowell Parr, son of the famous pub architect T. H. Nowell Parr.
 However, there has been a pub on the site since at least the 19th century.

 In 2009, it was sold by Fuller's to a developer, and closed in 2010.

 Since 2013, it has been a student hostel, Yara Central, Kensington, owned by Yara Capital Ltd, with 24 studio rooms available to rent.